AdobeDocs/experience-platform.en/help/segmentation/api/schedules.md

 **Query parameters**

 The following is a list of available query parameters for listing schedules.
 All of these parameters are optional.
 Making a call to this endpoint with no parameters will retrieve all schedules available for your organization.
+Multiple parameters can be included, separated by ampersands (`&`).

 | Parameter | Description |
 | --------- | ----------- |